top of page

 Preventing Canker Sores in the Throat

-You can prevent canker sores in the throat by making sure you avoid the things that can cause them and by taking good care of your mouth and throat.
+You can lower your chances of getting canker sores in your throat by avoiding things that cause them and taking good care of your mouth and throat.
 Here are some ways to do that:

 1. Avoid Irritating Foods